HomeContactBlogAbout usLinks

 Gate guardian Canberra PR9 XH170 at RAF Wyton.
 Photo by Ross Cannon

-Wyton Airfield has been associated with Aircraft and flying for close on 100 years.
-Originally just being a grass Airstrip, but in the 1930's a dramatic change took place at Wyton with 4 new hangars, taxiways and runways being built.
-Wyton was chosen for the Pathfinder Forces Headquarters.
+Wyton Airfield has been associated with aircraft and flying for close on 100 years.
+Originally just being a grass airstrip, but in the 1930s a dramatic change took place at Wyton with four new hangars, taxiways and runways being built.
+Wyton was chosen for The Pathfinder Forces Headquarters.

-Wyton was primarily a Canberra base having this type on strength for over 40 years and in 1989 Wyton hosted the 40th anniversary of the Canberras first flight which was made on the 13th May 1949.
-To celebrate this anniversary two T4 Aircraft were painted in a blue paint scheme, one of which was flown by Wing Commander Roland Beamont, 40 years to the day of the first flight.
+Wyton was primarily a Canberra base having this type on strength for over forty years and in 1989 Wyton hosted the 40th anniversary of the Canberra's first flight which was made on 13th May 1949.
+To celebrate this anniversary two T4 aircraft were painted in a blue paint scheme, one of which was flown by Wing Commander Roland Beamont forty years to the day of the first flight.

 Canberra T4